sferencik/SinCity/README.md

 * New (i.e. only trigger culprit finding if this is a new error)
 * All (i.e. trigger culprit finding even if this error already occurred in the previous build)

+Use the radio buttons in the build-feature dialog to specify the desired triggering behaviour.

 Setting both options to "No" is effectively the same as disabling culprit-finding completely (except that completed builds will still be tagged as per above).

-#### Parameters: tell each culprit-finding build what it's investigating
+### Parameters: each culprit-finding "knows" what it's investigating

-You can tell each triggered culprit-finding build what failures it is "investigating."
-This is passed down in the form of two build parameters and two files in the build temporary directory, one for each kind of failure described above (high-level build problems, individual test failures).
-Enable this feature by checking the respective checkboxes.
+Each triggered culprit-finding build is sent the list of failures it is "investigating."
+This is passed down in the form of two build parameters (`%sincity.build.problems.json%` and `%sincity.test.failures.json%`) and two files in the build temporary directory (`<buildTmp>/sincity.build.problems.json` and `<buildTmp>/sincity.test.failures.json`), corresponding to each kind of failure described above (high-level build problems, individual test failures).

 This can be useful to help your build focus on the failures.
 For example, your build may be able to run the failed tests first.
-Or to run *only* the failed tests.
+Or run *only* the failed tests.
 To find what the failures are, the build configuration must do its own parsing of the two JSON-string parameters.

 ## Future improvements

 * binary search - maybe
-* for every triggered build, set a parameter containing a JSON string with the list of failures which merited the culprit finding
-* add a button to the build configuration overview (next to the Run button) which lets you manually trigger SinCity for any pair of builds